 - policies and procedures

-- copies of other documents such as forms, reports, student records etc
+- copies of other departmental documents such as forms, reports, student records etc

 - copies of previous correspondence

-- information and/or accounts from students, staff or other areas of the College
+- information and/or accounts from students, staff or other areas

 - further information from complainants.

 All staff should assist the complaint manager and respond promptly and co-operatively when a complaint manager makes reasonable requests for information.
-Complaint manager's Toolkit: Gathering information gives further information.
+Complaint Managers Toolkit: Gathering information gives further information.

-A staff member requests to have a support person present during a meeting refer to Complaint managers Toolkit: Role of the staff support person.
+If a staff member requests to have a support person present during a meeting refer to Complaint Managers Toolkit: Role of the staff support person.
 Complainants should also provide any additional information requested for a proper assessment of their concerns.